If you have to backup large SQL Server database with the help of SqlBak, here you will find some recommendations that can speed up the backup process.

 If you need to backup large database, first of all, you need to make sure that you have enough free space on your local drive.
 Even if you store your backups somewhere in the cloud, you still need to have enough free space on your local drive to keep the temporary files.

-To specify the temporary files folder go to your SqlBak backup job settings and find “Backup options” menu.
-Then specify a folder on your local drive at “Temp files folder” box.
-If your local drive is divided into several partitions we recommend you to use the biggest one.
+To specify the temporary files folder go to your SqlBak backup job settings and find the “Backup options” menu.
+Then specify a folder on your local drive at the “Temp files folder” box.
+If your local drive is divided into several partitions we recommend you use the biggest one.

 2. Use 7 zip compression

 To reduce a backup file size you can compress backups using 7-zip compression.
-This option is available on the “Compression” menu, just select “.7z” from the drop down list at “Archive format” section.
-Also, you can speed up the compression procedure at the “More 7-zip compression options” with the help of the following command line option:
+This option is available on the “Compression” menu, just select “.7z” from the drop-down list at the “Archive format” section.
+Also, you can speed up the compression procedure at the “7-zip command line switches” box, just add the following command-line option:

 Once you decided to apply this command you have to remember that it loads CPU higher.